benedekrozemberczki/tigerlily/README.md

 - [Kubos Origami Font](https://www.fontspace.com/kubos-origami-font-f29538)
 - [Noun Project Icons](https://thenounproject.com/)

-Benedek Rozemberczki has an unlimited yearly subscription to the Noun Project that allows the modification of the icons.
+Benedek Rozemberczki has a yearly subscription to the Noun Project that allows the modification of the icons.